andrew/ultimate-awesome/README.md

 - [awesome-r](https://github.com/awesomelistsio/awesome-r) - A curated list of awesome R frameworks, libraries, tools, and resources for data analysis, statistics, and visualization.
 - [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
 - [awesome-self-publishing](https://github.com/awesomelistsio/awesome-self-publishing) - A curated list of awesome tools, resources, communities, and platforms for self-publishing authors.
-- [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-travel-blogging](https://github.com/awesomelistsio/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 - [awesome-ui-components](https://github.com/awesomelistsio/awesome-ui-components) - A curated list of awesome UI component libraries, frameworks, kits, and resources for building beautiful, reusable user interfaces.
 - [awesome-ux](https://github.com/awesomelistsio/awesome-ux) - A curated list of awesome resources, tools, and guides for improving User Experience (UX) design.